-Our business could be adversely affected by conditions in the U.S. and global economies, the United States and global financial markets and adverse geopolitical and macroeconomic developments, including rising inflation rates, the ongoing COVID-19 pandemic, the conflict between Ukraine and Russia and related sanctions, bank failures, and economic uncertainties related to these conditions.
+Our business could be adversely affected by conditions in the U.S. and global economies, the United States and global financial markets and adverse geopolitical and macroeconomic developments, including rising inflation rates, the COVID-19 pandemic, the conflicts in Ukraine and the Middle East and related sanctions, bank failures, and economic uncertainties related to these conditions.

 For example, inflation rates, particularly in the United States, have increased recently to levels not seen in years, and increased inflation may result in increases in our operating costs (including our labor costs), reduced liquidity and limits on our ability to access credit or otherwise raise capital on acceptable terms, if at all.
 In response to rising inflation, the U.S. Federal Reserve has raised, and may again raise, interest rates, which, coupled with reduced government spending and volatility in financial markets, may have the effect of further increasing economic uncertainty and heightening these risks.
-The failures of Silvergate Bank, Silicon Valley Bank and Signature Bank in March 2023 and First Republic Bank in May 2023, and fears of other bank failures, may exacerbate these risks.
+The failures of Silvergate Bank, SVB and Signature Bank in March 2023 and First Republic Bank in May 2023, fears of Credit Suisse's failure leading to the acquisition of Credit Suisse by UBS that was announced in March 2023 and completed in June 2023, and fears of other bank failures, may exacerbate these risks.
 A weak or declining economy could also strain our suppliers and manufacturers, possibly resulting in supply disruption.
 Any of the foregoing could harm our business.

 Additionally, financial markets around the world experienced volatility following the invasion of Ukraine by Russia in February 2022, including as a result of economic sanctions and export controls against Russia and countermeasures taken by Russia.
 The full economic and social impact of these sanctions and countermeasures, in addition to the ongoing military conflict between Ukraine and Russia, which could conceivably expand, remains uncertain; however, both the conflict and related sanctions have resulted and could continue to result in disruptions to trade, commerce, pricing stability, credit availability, and/or supply chain continuity, in both Europe and globally, and has introduced significant uncertainty into global markets.
-While we do not currently operate in Russia, Ukraine or Eastern Europe, as the adverse effects of this conflict continue to develop our business and results of operations may be adversely affected.
+The war in the Middle East could also negatively impact our operations.
+While we do not currently operate in Russia, Ukraine, Eastern Europe or the Middle East, as the adverse effects of conflicts in Ukraine, the Middle East and potentially other regions continue to develop, our business and results of operations may be adversely affected.